Theoretical foundation

 Recommended citation:

 Jeff M. (2026).
-Tensor-Structured Statistical Process Control.
+Tensor-Structured Statistical Process Control (Version 3).
 Zenodo.